eliotlencelot/LinuxJournalRipper/Mac/README.md

 4) Run my script by typing `LJ-ripper-mac.sh` in a shell as usual.
 5) Quit the Terminal

 The script will run as soon as it is launched without asking you anything at anytime.
-Please run this on a directory with enough free space (1.5 GB, I think).
+Please run this on a directory with enough free space (around 500 MB).
 Numerous temporary files will be written (> 2700 temporary files).

 eliotlencelot, 2019.